 The Cromwell basin is surrounded by mountains; the Pisa Range, the Dunstan mountains and the Cairnmuir Range along with the huge Southern Alps to the west, all block rain to the valley.
 The annual rainfall is 200 – 400 mls per year.

-The gardens surrounding the Aurum Wines Tasting Room is anchored with an enormous walnut tree and is packed with old fashioned roses and perennials.
-The spring garden features daffodils, hyacinths and tulips followed by a wide range of herbaceous peonies.
+The gardens surrounding the Aurum Wines Tasting Room is anchored with an ancient walnut tree and is packed with old fashioned, fragrant roses and perennials.
+The spring garden features daffodils, tulips and hyacinths followed by a wide range of herbaceous peonies.